iszczesniak/cpp/memory/index.md

 possible, because the temporary and the local object is created in its destination.

-This example that demonstrates the constructor elision.
+This example demonstrates the constructor elision.
 Compile the example with, then without the flag `-fno-elide-constructors`.
 Notice the differences at run-time.